May 17, 2023

 Results from one's own work

-This example is from eLearning Industry and is based on Theo Hug.
+This example is from eLearning Industry and is inspired by Theo Hug.

-Microlearning and macrolearning do not exclude each other!
-The two learning methods can be combined and, in a way, merge into each other.
-In summary, it can be noted that microlearning focuses much more on the learners while macrolearning describes a more comprehensive learning experience.
-Thus, it is clear that both methods transition into each other.
+Microlearning and macrolearning are not mutually exclusive!
+The two learning methods can be combined and merge into each other in a way.
+In summary, it can be stated that microlearning is much more focused on learners, while macrolearning describes a more comprehensive learning experience.
+Thus, it is clear that both methods are interconnected.

 Do you want to create microlearning courses but don't know how?
 Then get our "Ultimate Microlearning Guide for Online Courses" for free.